AdminOfLife/ddhack/README.md

 * When starting the game or changing the resolution in game, after a couple seconds the screen moves to the upper right corner on its own.
 This only seems to happen that one time though.
+* If you resize the game to a resolution too big for your desktop, the game will be shifted off center in the window, cutting off the top 30 or so pixels.